rtcharity/resources.eahub.org/content/events/guide.md

 # Managing Group Dynamics

 Common issues can arise with any group of people having a discussion.
-For more advice on running discussions, see the section on running discussion groups.
+For more advice on running discussions, see the section on <a target="_blank" href="/events/discussions/">running discussion groups</a>.
 We also have a guide on <a target="_blank" href="https://docs.google.com/document/d/1St9CcUKWaFMRkeGAEmi1nIqrzXia5VFG8hp0YZUvvlU/edit#heading=h.bqngagemy16z">dealing with serious disruptions</a>.

 ## In general